hjzheng/wish-list/README.md

 - step 10: Add new list item (reuse WishListItemEdit)

-- step 11: store the mobx state tree in local storage
+- step 11: Store the mobx state tree in local storage

+- step 12: Restore the Model Tree State using Hot Module Reloading when Model Definitions Change